ByteRookie/AGS_Service/README.md

 The core of AGS Service is to enable seamless control over which speakers are active based on the occupancy of the rooms, thereby enhancing the audio experience in a smart home environment.
 It achieves this by maintaining real-time tracking of each room's status and the state of the speakers within, adjusting the active speaker groups as necessary.
 This makes the AGS Service particularly useful in scenarios where audio playback needs to follow the user's location or specific room activities.

-# V1.1.0 Change Log
+# V1.3.0 Change Log

 - Updated Primary speaker logic to include a default of 5 second delay before going to none.
-This can be adjuted from the default with the new Primary_delay value that can be added to confg.
+This can be adjusted from the default with the new Primary_delay value that can be added to config.
 - Updated Switches so state now stays after a reboot
-- New Automation File that improves preformace for AGS actions.
+- New Automation File that improves performance for AGS actions.

 ## Features